pact-foundation/pact.io/best_practices/using_provider_states_effectively.md

 So how do we avoid this situation?

 The easiest solution to ensure that the right parameters are used for a query is for the provider to echo the params that it used from the query in its response.
+Note, this only works if the provider just extracts the params it cares about - if it echoes the entire query string, it would defeat the purpose!

 eg. Given `an alligator with name Mary exists` upon receiving a request for `/search-alligators?name=Mary` will return `{"query": {"name": ["Mary"]}, "alligators": [...] }`